Sandvik Stainless steel (Swedish)

 A stainless steel is in the European food hygiene standards because it contains a minimum of 13% chromium.
 A stainless steel is a mixture of carbon and chromium.

 A stainless steel blade retains its shine, does not oxidize and does not give taste to the food.
 It is a steel with a greater hardness than the carbon blade : its sharpness lasts longer.

 The first stainless steel blades (35 years ago) did not have an interesting cutting power (440 and earlier).
-This is no longer the case today with Sandvik stainless steels.
+This is no longer the case with Sandvik stainless steels.
 Our 14C28N stainless blades are hardened to 56-58 HRC (hardness index).
 It should be noted that for the same hardness, the presence of chromium in a steel makes it more resistant to abrasion.

 We use 2 references of Sandvik stainless steel: